 Research the market: a comparative market analysis (CMA) of recent home sales in the area will give you an idea of the property's fair value — and if the purchase price and rent are reasonable.

-Fine-tune the terms of the agreement: lease length, option period, purchase price, how to buy the property, and what happens if you want to walk away.
+Fine-tune the agreement terms: lease length, option period, purchase price, how to buy the property, and what happens if you want to walk away.

 Share a copy of the signed agreement with your realtor or attorney, and get any changes to the agreement — even minor ones — in writing.